ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

    :language: java
    :autograde: unittest

-   This is an example of *assignment dyslexia*, when the coder has put the value on the left and the declaration on the right side.
-Try to fix the following code to compile and run.
+   This assignment statement below is in the wrong order.
+Try to fix it to compile and run.
    ~~~~
    public class Test3
    {